 In 2014, Facebook announced its DeepFace program, which can determine whether two photographed faces belong to the same person, with an accuracy rate of 97.25%.
 When taking the same test, humans answer correctly in 97.53% of cases, or just 0.28% better than the Facebook program.

 In June 2015, Google went one better with FaceNet.
 On the widely used Labeled Faces in the Wild (LFW) dataset, FaceNet achieved a new record accuracy of 99.63% (0.9963 ± 0.0009).

 Using an artificial neural network and a new algorithm, the company from Mountain View has managed to link a face to its owner with almost perfect results.

 This technology is incorporated into Google Photos and used to sort pictures and automatically tag them based on the people recognized.

-Proving its importance in the biometrics landscape, it was quickly followed by the online release of an unofficial open-source version known as OpenFace.
+Proving its importance in the biometrics landscape, it was quickly followed by the online release of an unofficial open-source version, OpenFace.